kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 Run again.

 Great.
-Now we have our tableview looking nice and full of formatted data.
+Now we have our tableView looking nice and full of formatted data.

 TH - Conclusion
 ------------